Thursday, October 27, 2011

 What is anger?

 Anger is a natural emotion that every human and many non-human animals experience.
 Mild forms of human anger may include displeasure, irritation or dislike.
-When we react to frustration, criticism or a threat, we may become angry - and usually this is a healthy response.
+When we react to frustration, criticism or a threat, we may become angry - and usually this is a 'healthy response'.
 Anger may be a secondary response to feeling sad, lonely or frightened.
 When anger becomes a full-blown rage our judgment and thinking can become impaired and we are more likely to do and say unreasonable and irrational things.
+Now we will discuss how to 'manage anger?'

 Not hust end of relationship, enmity stated